Any business owner will eventually be faced with the need to sell their business.

 Regardless of the reason, it’s always a good idea to take steps to make your business ready for sale at any time.
 And as Chapter Seven of the CFO Centre’s book “Scale Up” points out, many of those steps will help make your business life easier, less complicated and with fewer unpleasant surprises, right now and ongoing.

-The CFO Centre report “Heading for a big exit” goes into detail on some of the steps you can take now to get the best possible offer for your business when the time comes – and make your life easier now as well.
-Here are five key points covered in more detail in that report:
+To get the best possible offer for your business when the time comes – and make your life easier now as well, here are five key points on help you sell your business:

 A potential purchaser will want clarity around the question of who currently owns the business.
 If you’re the sole decision-maker in the company, it may be best to have all the shares in your name.